Earthling Tour: Background and history

-Bowie and his band began rehearsing for the tour in April 1997, and expected the tour to last "from May through Christmas" (1997).
-Bowie predicted a "really extensive, a long, long tour".
+Bowie and his band began rehearsing for the tour in April 1997, and expected the tour to last through the end of the year, calling it a "really extensive, a long, long tour" in an interview with the press in February that year.
 During rehearsals for the tour, Bowie re-recorded updated studio versions of some of his older songs, including "The Man Who Sold the World" and "Stay".
 These updated versions were performed during the tour, though the latter wouldn't be officially released until 2020 as part of the EP Is It Any Wonder?

 The original concept was to perform two sets: one regular and one dance-oriented, incorporating drum and bass.
 This idea was abandoned, owing to the antipathy of critics and audiences.
 After the performance at the Muziekcentrum Vredenburg in Utrecht, on 11 June 1997, elements of each were incorporated into one set.
 "He hated playing things just like the record," recalled guitarist Reeves Gabrels.
 "He wanted me to dress songs up in the clothes we're wearing now."

 The 14 October 1997 show at the Capitol Theatre in Port Chester, New York – broadcast on MTV's Live from the 10 Spot – was added at short notice due to cancellation by The Rolling Stones.
 The following show on 15 October 1997 at the Radio City Music Hall in New York City, New York was part of the GQ Awards.

-The setlist included Laurie Anderson's "O Superman" (from Big Science (1982)) with lead vocals by Gail Ann Dorsey.

-Tour publicist Tony Michaelides handled press, radio & television for Bowie.
+Bowie and the band also performed at KROQ's "Almost Acoustic Christmas" show in December 1997.

 A live album from the European leg of the tour made it to the mixing stage- Bowie, Gabrels and Mark Plati were all involved- but Virgin, the band's label, cancelled the release.
 The release was eventually made available, albeit with a different track listing than originally envisioned, to BowieNet subscribers as the release LiveAndWell.com, which was re-released in 2021.

+For some shows on the tour, Bowie wore outfits designed by Donna Karan.